Ahmed-Maklad/Ahmed-Maklad/README.md

 Ahmed Mostafa Maklad 👋
 .NET Developer
-strong foundation from an ITI Intensive training program.
+Strong foundation from an ITI Intensive training program.
 Experienced in developing applications using .NET Core, with a solid grasp of SOLID principles and Object-Oriented Programming (OOP).
 Completed comprehensive training in Software Fundamentals and .NET, enhancing my problem-solving and collaborative skills.
 Actively engages in discussions and contributes ideas.

 🚀 About Me
 🌍 Based in Egypt